 Her deputy, Caroline Simmons is the Special Educational Needs Co-ordinator and also holds an NVQ3.

-Becky Tomlinson is qualified NVQ Level 4, and a foundation degree, Jane Dabinett has a foundation degree in Early Years and Belinda Cowan is qualified to NVQ Level 2.
+Becky Tomlinson is holds a foundation degree, Jane Dabinett has a foundation degree in Early Years and Belinda Cowan is qualified to NVQ Level 2.

 All staff hold a current first aid certificate.
 All qualifications are regularly updated to take into account changes as necessary.
 Ongoing training of all staff is carried out.